Skip to content

 ASI02Tool Misuse

-Sandbox contracts restrict file paths, commands, and domains to allowlists.
+Sandbox rules restrict file paths, commands, and domains to allowlists.

 ASI03Privilege Abuse

-Principal-based contracts enforce role-level permissions on every tool call.
+Role-based rules enforce permissions on every tool call.

 ASI05Code Execution